 Why a Proposed Class Action Cannot Be Arbitrated

-The Law Offices of R. Tamara de Silva is representing two lead plaintiffs, who filed a proposed class action over TD Ameritrade and TD Ameritrade Futures and Forex' handing of trading during the unprecedented occurrence of negative oil prices on April 20, 2020.
+The De Silva Law Offices is representing two lead plaintiffs, who filed a proposed class action over TD Ameritrade and TD Ameritrade Futures and Forex' handing of trading during the unprecedented occurrence of negative oil prices on April 20, 2020.

 Our clients, Wei Wang and John Lindstrom, are the two plaintiffs in the case of Wang v.
 Ameritrade.